94.16% = DEFICIENT

 - Commercial Bluefish landings are managed through an annual quota which was set at 1,056,058 pounds in 2020.
 Daily trip limits are commonly required.
 Proclamations for Bluefish can be found here.

 FINDEX provides the most recent stock status updates for a variety of North Carolina’s finfish species.
 As new data is made available, FINDEX values will be revised.
-If you’re interested, FINDEX can be delivered to you each month if you subscribe to Think Coastal.
+If you’re interested, new FINDEX profiles can be delivered to you directly if you subscribe to our newsletter.

 Formed in 2017, the N.C.
-Marine and Estuary Foundation and its brand “Think Coastal” were established to support world-class fisheries and thriving coastal economies.
+Marine and Estuary Foundation was established to support world-class fisheries and thriving coastal economies.
 In achieving this goal, the N.C.
 Marine and Estuary Foundation equips citizens, researchers, legislators, policymakers, stakeholders, and other organizations with high-quality scientific information to help solve challenging fisheries issues.